7 things you didn't know about moving to Germany from the US - Earthrelo

 A great work-life balance is provided to German employees.
 In Germany, the proverb “All work and no play makes Jack a dull boy” is regarded very literally.
 During Sundays, driving trucks and other forms of noise pollution, like drills, have been outlawed.
 It might surprise you to learn that many stores are closed on Sundays.
 The atmosphere on Sundays and other holidays is relaxed.
 For German employees, paid leave is also available.

 In Germany, you are entitled to a minimum of 20 days off without having your pay reduced.
 Additionally, they have many public holidays that allow workers to have a great time.
 Germany earned an amazing 8.4 out of 10 compared to the other OECD nations in terms of work-life balance.
-Since no regulation requires paid leave in the US, this can sound like a dream for people moving to Germany from America.
+Since no regulation requires paid leave in the US, this can sound like a dream for people moving to Germany from the US.

 You will also need to work fewer hours in addition to the holidays throughout the working days.
 You won’t have to slave away for a paycheck if you relocate to Germany.
 They have a flexible work schedule and fewer hours worked per week on average than many other developed nations.
 Germany surpasses the United States once more in the minimum wage category.
 The minimum wage is approximately €9.19 ($10.30), which is almost 50% more than the federal minimum wage in the US.